Skip to content

 Vulnerability Management Program Implementation

-A simulated end-to-end vulnerability management program covering policy creation, stakeholder buy-in, authenticated scanning, prioritization, remediation, and verification.
+Lab vulnerability management program with policy creation, stakeholder buy-in, authenticated scanning, prioritization, remediation, and verification.

 32 to 4